 Korean-style chopsticks are often made from brass, silver, or metal and are a medium length with flat, rectangular tips.

-Japanese-style chopsticks are typically made from bamboo or lacquered wood and are shorter in length with very tapered tips.
+Japanese-style chopsticks are typically made from bamboo or lacquered wood and are shorter with very tapered tips.

 Picking a style might take some trial and error to see what feels most comfortable for you, so don't be afraid to try different lengths, tips, and materials.